mmtmn/riemann-hypothesis/README.md

 Bucket7 has all the primes.

 number: 10000
-No single bucket with all primes found.
+Found a bucket with all primes in 1470 bucket experiment.
+Bucket1279 has all the primes.